Canon 1Ds vs 50D

 - More modern: Reflects 5 years and 11 months of technical progress since the 1Ds launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the 50D is the clear winner of the contest (11 : 6 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the 50D is the clear winner of the contest (11 : 5 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Canon 1Ds vs 50D